 Tours to Laguna 69 are very affordable and often include breakfast!
 It’s a hike that you’re sure to love – it’ll likely become one of your Peru highlights too!

-13. Pisco Sours (and Pisco Tasting)
+16. Drink Pisco Sours (and Pisco Tasting)

 One of the best things to do in Peru is drinking Pisco Sours – and lots of them!
 Pisco Sours are a cocktail made from the local spirit called Pisco.
-It is a very strong alcohol that is clear, and while I don’t like the taste of Pisco straight, in a cocktail (like a Pisco Sour) it is delicious!
+It is very strong alcohol that is clear, and while I don’t like the taste of Pisco straight, in a cocktail (like a Pisco Sour), it is delicious!

-In and around the town of Pisco you can try lots of different types of Pisco and visit the distilleries that make it.
+In and around the town of Pisco, you can try lots of different types of Pisco and visit the distilleries that make it.
 Since Pisco is made from grapes, most of these distilleries resemble wineries and often make variations of wine you can try too!

-14. Paragliding in Lima
+17. Paragliding in Lima

 One of the best activities in Miraflores, Peru (a neighborhood in Lima) is paragliding!
 Right from the cliff edge overlooking the ocean you can join an experienced instructor and go for a ride offering incredible views!